rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## Dáil to debate emergency housing and homelessness motion
+## Private rental apartment supply to 'fall significantly'

 date: 2025-06-16, from: RTÉ News

-The Dáil will tomorrow debate an opposition motion calling for emergency action to address the deepening housing and homelessness crisis.
+The supply of private rental apartments is going to fall significantly in the period ahead, the Housing Agency will tell an Oireachtas Committee tomorrow.

 <br>